Diffusive limit of the Boltzmann equation around Rayleigh profile in the half space: Introduction

-The constraint $|u_b|T^{1/2}<\delta_0$ originates from two aspects.
-First, the non-homogeneous term in the boundary condition \eqref{r_bc} and the leading homogeneous term $\Gamma(f_1,R)$ in \eqref{L_tilde}.
-While the non-homogeneous term in \eqref{r_bc} can be expected to be controlled with small scale of $\e$ through higher order Hilbert expansion with Knudsen layer correction, the homogeneous term $\Gamma(f_1,R)$ lacks decay-in-time properties from the nature of the heat solution in \eqref{u_1}.
+This first constraint originates from the leading homogeneous term $\Gamma(f_1,R)$ in \eqref{L_tilde}.
+While the non-homogeneous term in \eqref{r_bc} can be controlled with $\e^{5/2-c_0}$, the homogeneous term $\Gamma(f_1,R)$ lacks decay-in-time properties from the nature of the heat solution in \eqref{u_p}.
 Therefore, such a constraint arises solely from the boundary movement.
 Furthermore, our problem possesses no non-trivial stationary solutions.
-This is because the heat equation \eqref{u_1} admits only self-similar solutions.
+This is because the heat equation \eqref{u_p} admits only self-similar solutions.
 We further discuss the stationary aspect of this problem by examining stationary solutions to a one-dimensional problem in Appendix \ref{sec:stationary}.
 Consequently, we expect that the Rayleigh problem should be studied in a dynamical setting, and it remains a challenging problem to investigate the long-time behavior within a self-similar framework.

-We expect the second constraint $\delta_0 \sqrt{T}\ll 1$ can be removed by employing an $L^2_tL^3_x$ argument in \cite{jung}, or the $L^2_t L^3_x$ method via spatial extension argument in \cite{EGKM2} and \cite{jang2021incompressible}.
-However, due to the restriction imposed by $|u_b|T^{1/2}<\delta_0$, we are currently limited to constructing local solutions.
-For this reason, we do not adapt the $L^3$ approach and instead present a more self-contained proof using elementary $L^2-L^6-L^\infty$ methods. \end{remark}
+The second constraint originates from the lack of macroscopic dissipation in the domain $\mathbb{T}^2\times \mathbb{R}^+$.
+Through high-order Hilbert expansion, the non-homogeneous term $h$ \eqref{h_def} and the nonlinear operator $\Gamma(R,R)$ \eqref{remainder_eqn} have sufficient power of $\e$.
+We may choose $\e$ to be small enough to control the growth in time from the $L^2_{x,v}$ energy estimate and the nonlinear growth from $\Gamma(R,R)$.
+In consequence, the smallness condition is not required in \eqref{R_initial}.
+We refer to the detailed argument in Section \ref{sec:proof_thm}.